 It’s just about summer time and with that comes hot and humid weather…

-As a dietitian, that’s my cue to remind all of my clients about the importance of hydration.
+As a Registered Dietitian Nutritionist (RDN), that’s my cue to remind all of my clients about the importance of hydration.
 While hydration is important all year long, it is particularly important during this time of year as the body often loses more fluid and you may be at an increased risk of dehydration.

 So let’s get started!